tjb1092/IS_HW3/README.md

 2.)
 Conditionally implement weight decay (done)
 3.)
 Apply different loss functions for different layers. (done) 4.)
 Selectively freeze different layers.  (done)

+best network so far.
+Take HW4_1's weights, pop off the layer, put on a randomized classification layer.
+Then, set the hidden layer LR to 0.001 and the output LR to 0.05 and train it for about 500 epochs.
+Got 96.3% Accuracy!

+FYI -- Accuracy got w/ first classification network on the data set used in HW 4 is 95.8%